 A Brief History

-The facts surrounding his death are somewhat muddled for so great a personage, but the reality is that the written historical accounts we have of the Macedonian King date from many years after his death.
+The facts surrounding the death of Alexander the Great are somewhat muddled for so great a personage, but the reality is that the written historical accounts we have of the Macedonian King date from many decades after his death.
 How much of his legacy is fact and how much is legend is impossible to determine, although of course we know for sure that he lived and who he was from coins and other physical evidence.

 Some accounts have Alexander, a hard living heavy drinking man, drinking himself into a stupor from which he never recovered, becoming ill and dying a couple weeks later from a fever.
-Others speculate that the great man was actually poisoned, usually by naming Antipater (Macedonian general who had fallen out of favor) as the chief conspirator.
-Besides revenge for being demoted, another possible motive could be the desire of Alexander’s men to stop expanding the empire and get down to enjoying the spoils of war they already had.
+Others speculate that the great man was actually poisoned, usually by naming Antipater (a Macedonian general who had fallen out of favor) as the chief conspirator.
+Besides revenge for being demoted, another possible motive could be the desire of Alexander’s men to stop expanding the empire through endless war and to get down to enjoying the spoils of war they already had.

 Some scholars have dismissed the idea of poison being Alexander’s undoing, citing the unlikelihood that poison could have taken the two weeks of agony it took Alexander to die.
 Proponents of the poison theory cite the existence of a poison derived from White Hellebore that may have been given to Alexander in his wine over the prolonged period leading to his death.
 Other possible assassins that have been named include the King’s wine pourer and the philosopher Aristotle who had been Alexander’s mentor throughout his life.

 Of course, people in those days had little idea of the causes of parasitic or microbial illnesses and Alexander may have died from what was then common natural illness such as Malaria, meningitis, Typhoid Fever or even West Nile Virus!
-Infection, disease or illness of an internal organ (pancreatittis, diverticulittis, cancer, etc) may have also been the culprit, as could the accumulative effects of his previous injuries, illnesses and general hard living.
+Infection, disease or illness of an internal organ (such as pancreatitis, diverticulitis, cancer, etc) may have also been the culprit, as could the accumulative effects of his previous injuries, illnesses and general hard living.

 Alexander died like any other mortal man dies, not as a deity as he would like to have been remembered.
 Still, his tremendous accomplishments have left an imprint on our world that persists to this day, one of the most influential people in History.